 With this fun tour for families you will discover Florence through its flavors and culinary traditions visiting the Central Market with an engaging child-friendly guide.
 You will also follow in the footsteps of Leonardo Da Vinci in the Da Vinci Museum and visit other major spots in Florence, which are perfect for families with kids.
-The whole family is guaranteed to have great time with a child-friendly food tour in Florence with an exploration of some of the city’s greatest monuments.
+The whole family is guaranteed to have great time with a child-friendly food tour in Florence and an exploration of some of the city’s greatest monuments.

 Our “Da Vinci Museum Tour and Market tastings for Families” is the perfect tour for you if you want to have your children experience both the history and the food traditions of Florence.
-With your child-friendly private guide you will begin the tour from the Central Market.
+With your child-friendly private guide you will begin the tour in the Central Market.
 If you are a foodie, this is the right place for you to discover the ingredients of Tuscan cuisine.
 Dating back to 1874, on the ground floor you will find butchers and stands offering cheese, cold cuts, bread, pasta, wine, etc..
 This is the ideal location for a food tour in Florence!
 Your kids will love trying real Tuscan and Italian cuisine.

 Your next stop will be the Duomo of Florence, also known as Cathedral of St. Mary of the Flower.
 Afterwards, you will proceed to Palazzo Vecchio, the political center of Florence.
-Here you will see the Hall of Maps and you will climb up to the top of the tower where you will enjoy a panoramic view on Florence!
+Here you will see the Hall of Maps and you can decide to climb up to the top of the tower where you will enjoy a panoramic view on Florence!